NEW Overnight parking system

 For bike rental information click here.

 Bicycle riding is permitted only on the towpath.
 The surface of the towpath is for the most part an even hard-packed dirt trail.
 The towpath can be very muddy following heavy rain.
 Bicyclists should carry tools for repairs.
-All hikers and bikers must yield the right of way to horses.
+All hikers and bikers must yield the right of way to horses and mules.

 Please follow these basic biking regulations: